Saba Travel Guide

 Jo Bean Glass Art Studio

-For something different, you could enroll in a half-day glass bead making class, run by the bubbly and infectious Jo Bean.
-Jo will take you through the process and then set you up with a torch and lots of thin rods of coloured glass so you can create your own works of art.
+For something different, you could join a half-day glass-bead making workshop, run by the bubbly and infectious Jo Bean.
+Jo will take you through the bead making process and then set you up with a torch and lots of thin rods of coloured glass so you can create your own works of art.
 If you don’t have time for the class you can always purchase something from her shop.

 Accommodation on the island is limited, its best to book in advance using an online agent such as booking.com